wainwrightmark/ContinuousPrimate/Tasks.md

 - [x] Fix issue with paging
 - [x] Include other types of phrases (e.g. articles)
 - [ ] Emoji
-- [ ] Dynamically gues the type of anagram
+- [x] Dynamically gues the type of anagram
+- [ ] Word types for everything
 - [ ] Let user choose the type of anagram
 - [ ] Keep track of phrase lengths